 - 1. Davis-Bacon Act of 1931 - a.
-Established employment standards for construction contractors holding federal government contracts valued at more than \$2,000, including: - 2.
+Established employment standards for construction contractors holding federal government contracts valued at more than \$2,000, including: highway building, dredging, demolition, and cleaning, as well as painting and decorating public buildings - 2.
 Walsh-Healey Contracts Act of 1936 - a.
 Applies to contractors and manufacturers who sell supplies, material, and equipment to the federal government with contracts worth at least \$10,000 - b.
 Requires contractors to meet guidelines relating to wages and hours, child labor, convict labor, and hazardous working conditions - c.
 Prohibits contractors from exposing workers to conditions that violate the Occupational Safety and Health Act of 1970